One-Day Consultation on The Urban Policy, Planning and Initiatives in Pakistan

-- HomeNet Pakistan was the very first NGO visited this village and addressed the issues.
+- HomeNet Pakistan was the very first NGO that visited this village and addressed the issues.

 - No government support in any kind is available to HBWs.
-They are not associated to any of organizations to support their work.
-HomeNet Pakistan is the first organization who took this initiative.
+They are not associated with any of the organizations to support their work.
+HomeNet Pakistan is the first organization that took this initiative.

 - These workers need to be recognized as laborers under government labor laws, health and loan facilities should be given, their trade should be protected and better marketing facilities be arranged for them.

 - Dependence on middle man for raw material and sale of finished products

 - Lack of access to mechanisms and micro-credit schemes

 - Load shedding of electricity

 - The high cost of utility items and electricity use